External Ids for WTIP Gene

 GeneCards Summary for WTIP Gene

 WTIP (Wilms Tumor 1 Interacting Protein) is a Protein Coding gene.
-Diseases associated with WTIP include wilms tumor.
 Among its related pathways are Hippo signaling pathway.
+GO annotations related to this gene include transcription corepressor activity.
 An important paralog of this gene is AJUBA.

 UniProtKB/Swiss-Prot for WTIP Gene